muzmu/jonah/README.md

 ### Minimum Viable Product:

 Background monitor system able to attach system actions to the finished build image in a formatted attestation file.

-### Stretch goals:

-- Connect each system action to its specific line in the Dockerfile
-- Detect irregularities in subsequent builds to detect tampering of the Dockerfile
-- Use Whaler to reverse engineer the Dockerfile and check any irregularities in it versus the attestation document
-- Use sigstore database to store and distribute tamper-free attestation records

 ## Release Planning: